se-edu/learningresources/contents/go/Go.md

 More information on these three mechanisms and their uses can be found on the [Go blog](https://blog.golang.org/defer-panic-and-recover).

 ### Interfaces
 Although Go has types and methods and allows pseudo-object-oriented style of programming, type hierarchy does not exist in Go.
-Instead, Go uses interfaces to specify methods that types should implement, grouping types by functionality rather than using notions of inheritance.
+Instead, Go uses interfaces to specify methods that types should implement, favouring composition over inheritance.
 Types implement interfaces by implementing the methods in the interface, and do not need to explicitly specify which interfaces are implemented.

 In the example below, the `Rectangle` type implements the interface `TwoDimensional` by implementing the methods `area()` and `perim()` that are specified in the interface.
 Thus, instances of `Rectangle` can be used as arguments to `price`.